adhar-io/adhar/README.md

 - All the analytics in same platform for making any business decission after delivery
 - Discover the insights and improve the product incrementaly

-**Application Team** - With easy self-service to let them focus on their apps only
+**Application Team** - Easy self-service is a crucial aspect of enabling developers and operators to focus on their core responsibilities and reduce the burden of managing infrastructure and resources.
+By providing self-service capabilities, organizations can empower their technical teams.

 - Build OCI compliant images from application code
 - Deploy containerized workloads the GitOps way using build-in or BYO golden path templates